-On units equipped with manual lock arms, it is important to release the switch as soon it has pulled tight and stopped moving.
+It is important to release the switch as soon it has pulled tight and stopped moving.
 Current will be applied to the slide out motor as long as you hold the switch.
 Automatic resetting circuit protection is incorporated to minimize the chance of failures from not releasing the button at the end of room travel, but timely releasing of the button before the circuit protection engages is highly recommended.